dongra02/sei-project-1/README.md

 One more notable challenge was validating neighbors & tracking those that had been 'checked.'
 Though many cells had the full 8 neighbors, I needed to ensure I was validating them before the script would check for the presense of a 'poo' to avoid any undefined issues.
 In addition, I needed to note which cells had been checked or my recursive check feature would lead to a Stack Overflow.
 ## Win
-I was able to use recursion in the primary function of the game, (paste code here).
+I was able to use recursion in the primary function of the game.
 On each click, I needed the process to recursively:
 1. Check the valid neighbors of a cell for a 'poo'
 2. Tally the number containing 'poos'
 3. Color code that number